akshatupmanya/Movie-recommendation-system-by-Akshat/README.md

 3. Open and run the `movie_recommendation_system.ipynb` in Collab Notebook.

 ## Acknowledgments
-- Kaggle for providing the dataset.
+- Kaggle for providing the dataset...
-- The Movie Database (TMDb) for collecting and maintaining the movie information.
+- The Movie Database (TMDb) for collecting and maintaining the movie information...

 ## Contact
 For any questions, suggestions, or feedback, feel free to reach out to me at @ akshatupmanya@gmail.com